 - Soap or candle wax (light)

-- Pencil (graphite) (only for metal, be careful with light-colored fabrics)
+- Pencil (graphite) (only for metal, be careful with light fabrics)

 - Replacement slider (correct size!)